The Idiots (short story): Story summary

-Literary Influences on “The Idiot”: Maupassant and Flaubert
+Literary influence: Maupassant and Flaubert

-The inspiration for “The Idiots” was largely derived from the works of Conrad’s older French contemporaries Guy de Maupassant and Gustave Flaubert.
+The inspiration for "The Idiots" was largely derived from the works of Conrad's older French contemporaries Guy de Maupassant and Gustave Flaubert.

-Literary critic Joycyln Baines acknowledges Conrad’s debt to Maupassant with this caveat: “It is a well-told tale and effective story, but without much importance in Conrad’s work, being, as he confessed, derivative of Maupassant.
-The writing is a little too artificial in places, but there are some fine touches.”
+Literary critic Joycyln Baines acknowledges Conrad's debt to Maupassant with this caveat: "It is a well-told tale and effective story, but without much importance in Conrad's work, being, as he confessed, derivative of Maupassant.
+The writing is a little too artificial in places, but there are some fine touches."
 Baines offers this passage to demonstrate her latter point:

 The story is divided into four segments: the introduction of the disabled children; the circumstances of the unfortunate parents; the violent climax in which the wife murders her husband and commits suicide; and the denouement involving the festivities at a local wedding.
 Literary critic Laurence Graver writes:

-Graver considers Conrad’s handling of the climax of the story “preposterous”, but notes that the epilogue “returns to the terseness and irony” characteristic of Maupassant.
+Graver considers Conrad's handling of the climax of the story "preposterous", but notes that the epilogue "returns to the terseness and irony" characteristic of Maupassant.